engeir/volcano-data-deconvolution/DOC.md

   response to volcanic eruptions combine linearly, and so does the radiative forcing (section \ref{double-waveform}, double waveform analysis, Fig.
   \ref{waveform-comparison})
+- We find that RF can largely be described as a function of SO~2~ (output signal with decay, that is) through a logarithmic and exponential decay model, while the temperature is constructed from RF using a linear model. _Is this new or surprising?_

 ### To do {-}